CaelumUVic/CSC412-Obsidian/Serious Games/Empathy In Gaming/Cloud Chasers.md

 #tool ![[Cloud Chasers.png]]

 ## Summary
-Cloud Chasers is a narrative survival game where players guide a migrant family through a desert, searching for a better life.
+On the topic of [[Serious Games and Empathy]] Cloud Chasers is a narrative survival game where players guide a migrant family through a desert, searching for a better life.
 The game focuses on the hardships faced by those who flee their homes due to climate or economic factors.

 ## Applications